 Goodwill is an asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognized.
 The Company reviews goodwill for impairment annually during the fourth quarter and whenever events or changes in circumstances indicate the carrying value of goodwill may not be recoverable.
-When evaluating whether goodwill is impaired, the Company makes a qualitative assessment to determine if it is more likely than not that its fair value is less than its carrying amount.
-If the qualitative assessment determines that it is more likely than not that its fair value is less than its carrying amount.
-If the qualitative assessment determines that it is more likely than not that its fair value is less than its carrying amount, the fair value of the reporting unit is compared with its carrying value (including goodwill).
+When evaluating whether goodwill is impaired, the Company makes a qualitative assessment to determine if it is more likely than not that its fair value is less than its carrying amount, the fair value of the reporting unit is compared with its carrying value (including goodwill).
 If the fair value of the reporting unit is less than its carrying value, an indication of goodwill impairment exists for the reporting unit and the Company must measure the impairment loss.
-The impairment loss, if any, is recognized for any excess of the carrying amount of the reporting unit is goodwill over the implied fair value of the goodwill.
+The impairment loss, if any, is recognized for any excess of the carrying amount of the reporting unit's goodwill over the implied fair value of the goodwill.
 The implied fair value of goodwill is determined by allocating the fair value of the reporting unit in a manner similar to purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit goodwill.
 Fair value of the reporting unit is determined using a discounted cash flow analysis.
-If the fair value of the reporting unit.
+If the fair value of the reporting unit exceeds its carrying value, no further impairment analysis is needed.
+For purposes of testing goodwill for impairment, the Company operates as a single reporting unit.
 No goodwill impairment charges were recorded for the fiscal year ended 2013.